 The self-certification must be made in a format acceptable to MHA and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of a MHA representative or MHA notary public.

-PART II: VERIFYING FAMILY INFORMATION
+Part II: Verifying FAMILY INFORMATION

 7-II.A.
 VERIFICATION OF LEGAL IDENTITY

 MHA will require families to furnish verification of legal identity for each household member.